 Fresh Slaw Recipes

 Crunchy and refreshing, slaws are perfect for picnics, potlucks or family dinners.
-Try variations on classic cabbage coleslaw or slaws with shredded carrots and even shredded asparagus.
+Try variations on classic cabbage coleslaw or slaws with shredded carrots or Swiss chard.

 Sesame Chard Slaw